Terry Pratchett: Natural history

 Pratchett had a fascination with natural history that he referred to many times, and he owned a greenhouse full of carnivorous plants.
 He described them in the biographical notes on the dust jackets of some of his books, and elsewhere, as "not as interesting as people think".
 By Carpe Jugulum the account had become that "he used to grow carnivorous plants, but now they've taken over the greenhouse and he avoids going in".

-In 1995, a fossil of a sea-turtle from the Eocene epoch of New Zealand was named Psephophorus terrypratchetti in his honour by the palaeontologist Richard Köhler (his Discworld being a flat planet balanced on the backs of four elephants which in turn stand on the back of a giant turtle).
+In 1995, a fossil of a sea-turtle from the Eocene epoch of New Zealand was named Psephophorus terrypratchetti in his honour by the paleontologist Richard Köhler (his Discworld being a flat planet balanced on the backs of four elephants which in turn stand on the back of a giant turtle).

 In 2016, Pratchett fans unsuccessfully petitioned the International Union of Pure and Applied Chemistry (IUPAC) to name chemical element 117, temporarily called ununseptium, as octarine with the proposed symbol Oc (pronounced "ook").
 The final name chosen for element 117 was tennessine with the symbol Ts.

 Pratchett was a trustee for the Orangutan Foundation but was pessimistic about the future of orangutans.
 His activities included visiting Borneo with a Channel 4 film crew to make an episode of Jungle Quest in 1995, seeing orangutans in their natural habitat.
 Following Pratchett's lead, fan events such as the Discworld Conventions have adopted Orangutan Foundation as their nominated charity, which has been acknowledged by the foundation.
 One of Pratchett's most popular fictional characters, the Librarian, is a wizard who was transformed into an orangutan in a magical accident and decides to remain in that condition as it is so convenient for his work.